mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 ![Provider](./img/azure-pipelines-provider.png)

-This process will change the configuration of your Company in the CMS.
+This process will change the configuration of your Company.
 In particular, the JSON configuration of the field `Pipelines` will change as follows:

 ```json
 {